doblabs/easy-as-pypi/README.rst

   - Localize user messages using ``Babel``.

-  - Setup and install to separate virtualenvs for various scenarios.
+  - Easily install to shared or isolated virtualenvs.

 - GitHub Actions linting, testing, and coverage upload.